iammukeshm/CleanArchitecture.WebApi/README.md

 - Visual Studio 2019 Community and above
 - .NET Core 3.1 SDK and above
 - Basic Understanding of Architectures and Clean Code Principles
+- I Recommend that you read [Onion Architecture In ASP.NET Core With CQRS – Detailed](https://www.codewithmukesh.com/blog/onion-architecture-in-aspnet-core/) article to understand this implementation much better.
+This project is just an Advanced Version of the mentioned article.

 ## Getting Started